1 Policy Statement

 - Suitable locks with key management procedures;

-- Access logging though the use of automated key cards, visitor registers etc.;
+- Access logging through the use of automated key cards, visitor registers, etc.;

 - Intruder alarms/alerts and response procedures;

 If parts of XXX’s IT infrastructure are to be hosted at a third-party data center, the data center operator shall ensure that XXX’s assets are both physically and logically isolated from other systems.
 XXX shall ensure that all information assets handed over to the outsourcer during the course of the contract (plus any copies made thereafter, including backups and archives) are duly retrieved or destroyed at the appropriate point on or before termination of the contract.
 In the case of highly classified information assets, this normally requires the use of a schedule or register and a process whereby the outsourcer formally accepts accountability for the assets at the point of hand-over.

 If XXX has outsourced a business function to an outsourcer based at a different location, it shall audit the outsourcer’s physical premises periodically for compliance with XXX’s security policies, ensuring that it meets the requirements defined in the contract.
 The audit shall also take into consideration the service levels agreed in the contract, determining whether they have been met consistently and reviewing the controls necessary to correct any discrepancies.
 The frequency of audit shall be determined by management on advice from functions such as Internal Audit, Information Security Management, and Legal.

 Any employee found to have violated this policy may be subjected to disciplinary action in line with the HR Policy.